JrVerbiest/jrverbiest.github.io/README.md

 ## About

-I have an MSc and a PhD in Engineering, and I have over 20 years of experience in both academia and industry.
-At present, I work part-time (50%) at UHasselt.
+I have over 20 years of industry and academic experience in Engineering, holding both an MSc and PhD.
+I am on a part-time (50%) sabbatical leave and working part-time (50%) as a researcher at UHasselt

-Since 2017, I have been self-educating myself to transition into the fields of data engineering, data science, and machine learning.
+Since 2017, I have been self-educating myself to transition into data engineering, data science, and machine learning.
 In recent years, I have applied my knowledge and skills in these areas to various projects.
-I am eager to further enhance my expertise and knowledge in data engineering, data science, and machine learning by using the Microsoft Azure Cloud environment and tools like Azure Databricks.
+I am eager to enhance further my expertise and knowledge in data engineering, data science, and machine learning using the Microsoft Azure Cloud environment and tools like Azure Databricks.
 I am excited to see where this journey will take me.

 <br>